Tony Cairoli

 Antonio "Tony" Cairoli (born 23 September 1985) is an Italian professional motocross racer.
 He competed in the Motocross World Championships from 2002 to 2021.
 Cairoli is notable for winning nine FIM Motocross World Championships.
 He was also a member of the winning Italian team at the 2021 Motocross des Nations.
 He currently works as part of the development team for the Ducati brand.

 Life and MXGP Career

 Antonio was born in Patti, Sicily.
 He began his motocross Grand Prix career in 2002 riding a Yamaha.
-He and his wife Jill Cox split their time between Rome, Italy and Lommel, Belgium, where he is training.
+He and his wife Jill Cox split their time between Rome, Italy and Lommel, Belgium, where he trained.

 2004

 In his debut MX2 season, Cairoli rode to a third-place finish in the championship with a maiden GP win at round 12.

 2005

 Tony won his first of two MX2 titles in 2005 with six wins and nine podiums.

 2006

 Cairoli ended 2006 second in the MX2 World Championship.